Managing Conflicts of Interest Procedure

 Responsibility

-• The Chief Operating Officer is responsible for monitoring the implementation, outcomes and scheduled review of this Procedure.
+• The Chief Operating Officer is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

 Promulgation